Bradford Lock

 It was in Bradford on Avon that the first sod was cut for the Kennet and Avon Canal in 1794.
 The lock has a rise/fall of 12 ft 6 inches (3.81 m).

 There are moorings above and below Bradford Lock.
-Next to the canal, a little way west of the lock, is a huge 14th-century tithe barn.

-Beside the lock is Bradford Wharf where there are several historical buildings associated with the canal.
+Next to the canal, a little way west of the lock, is a large 14th-century tithe barn.
+Beside the lock is Bradford Wharf, where there are several historical buildings associated with the canal.
 The Wharfinger's House was the home of the Canal Company employee who managed the wharf.
 Across the canal was a gauging dock where canal boats were measured and weighed to determine toll rates.

 The pound below the lock is about 10 mi long and is the second longest on the canal, finishing when arriving at Bath Locks.